lazy-media/public/Authentik/Kasm/Readme.md

     - I have port 443 forwarded to Authentik
 - For Installation Instructions on how I setup my Authentik, visit [Authentik Installation](Installation-Instructions/Authentik/Readme.md)

+## Assumptions
+- This guide assumes you already have Kasm up and Running from a fresh install.
+- This is best if done from a fresh install.
+- No users currently in Kasm have the same email, or username as any Authentik User.

 ## Setting Up Authentik with Easy Setup Wizard

 - Login to Authentik Admin